kadiraktass/Smove/firmware/README.md

 ## Arduino script

-In the main loop, Arduino waits for an I2C message.
-When it receives the message, it controls the relays or updates the fuel sensor reading according to the value of the message.
-Also, in case RPi makes a data request, it sends the fuel sensor value.
+In the main loop, Arduino waits for an I2C message from master RPI.
+When it receives the message, it controls the relays or updates the fuel sensor reading.
+Also, in case of RPi makes a data request, it sends the fuel sensor value.

 If Arduino does not receive a message for 10 seconds, it restarts RPi.

 Used libraries in Arduino script: